NMMES/nmmes-backend/README.md

+## This is pre-alpha software.
+## --Work in Progress--

 # NMMES-backend

 The NMMES backend is the processing portion of the NMMES family.
 It provides a node API for applications to encode media using a set of modules.

 ### Dependencies

-- [Node.js](https://nodejs.org/en/) - Required in order to run h265ize.
+- [Node.js](https://nodejs.org/en/) - Required in order to run the nmmes family.
-- [NPM](https://www.npmjs.com/) - (Usually packaged with Node.js) Required in order to install h265ize.
+- [NPM](https://www.npmjs.com/) - (Usually packaged with Node.js) Required in order to install the nmmes family.
 - [ffmpeg](https://ffmpeg.org/) - Does the video conversion among other things.

 ### Installation